marenbeam/blog/hosting-a-static-site-with-docker-traefik-v2-ssl-and-cron.md

 * Set some sane `ufw` rules on the host
 * Go to your DNS provider, and create an [A record](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for `mywebsite.com` that points to the IP address of your host

-**SSH into the host**, and decide where you want all your docker service configurations to live.
+SSH into the host and decide where you want all your docker service configurations to live.
 I put mine in `~/docker`.
 They could all go in one `docker-compose.yaml` file, but I put mine in different directories because I have unrelated services running on the same host.
 If you adhere to the same framework, then you'll want a parent folder for everything, a folder for the ingress controller configuration, a folder for the actual website configuration, and a folder for the source code of the website itself.

 ```bash
 $ mkdir -p ~/docker/traefik